daffainfo/ctf-writeup/ASC Cyber Wargames Qualification 2023/SadQL/README.md

 > I do not know whether I should say that or not, but you must bypass the login in any way, but remember that forcing does not always work.
 (Make Your Choice)

 ## About the Challenge
-We were given a website (Without source code) and we need to bypass the login page
+We were given a website (without the source code) and we need to bypass the login page

 ![preview](images/preview.png)